 Harnessing Fat to Attack Cancer

-Their latest results appeared in the Jan.
+The scientists report their results in the Jan.
 2, 2007, issue of the Journal of the National Cancer Institute.
+The research was funded by the National Cancer Institute.

 Dewhirst said his team is the first to demonstrate and report how these heat-sensitive liposomes disperse their contents in real time, using three-dimensional magnetic resonance images to display how the drug enters a tumor and sweeps across its terrain.
 The drug appears as a white veil that drapes the tumor, said Ana Ponce, a graduate student who works with Dewhirst and is first author of the journal report.

 Most importantly, the findings demonstrate how to achieve the highest drug levels around the tumor's outer edges, which are rich in blood vessels that nourish the tumor, the scientists said.
 "Blanketing this area with drug destroys the tumor's source of sustenance," Dewhirst said.
 "We found that this results in the greatest shrinkage of tumors."

 In the study, the researchers administered heat to rodents either before, during or after they received intravenous infusions of liposomes.

 Rats that received the liposomes and heat in unison showed the best response to treatment, the study showed.
 Using this method, two of the seven rats showed complete shrinkage of their tumors.
 The other five rats showed a significant delay in tumor growth that extended their survival for 35 days longer than control rats that did not receive therapy, he said.
 For rats, 35 days is equal to several years in humans.

 Rats that received the drug either before or after the tumor was heated did not demonstrate the same level of tumor shrinkage as rats that received the two therapies together, the scientists said.
 In these cases, drug levels achieved equally high concentrations, but localized to different portions of the tumor where it was less effective at inhibiting tumor growth.